 Stage 3 – Preschool (3-7 years of age)

-Pre-teens and teens are capable of abstract reasoning; they start making decisions on the manners and values that make the most sense for themselves and society
+Pre-teens and teens are capable of abstract reasoning.
+They start making decisions based on the manners and values that make the most sense for themselves and society.

-Once you understand what your child is mentally and emotionally capable of learning, you can set appropriate milestones for teaching the manners that are most important to you and your family.
+Once you understand what kids are mentally and emotionally capable of learning at each stage of life, you can set appropriate milestones for your children to learn manners that are most important to you and your co-parent.

-While toddlers can’t judge right or wrong yet or understand cause and effect, they can imitate what we say and do.
-It is a perfect time to start introducing polite language, words like please, thank you, I’m sorry, excuse me, sir, or ma’am.
-We also can show toddlers the importance of a positive attitude by delivering our directions to our toddler with a smile and polite language.
+While toddlers can’t yet judge right or wrong or understand cause and effect, they can imitate what we say and do.
+Once your child becomes a toddler, you can start introducing polite language like please, thank you, I’m sorry, excuse me, sir, or ma’am.
+You can also show toddlers the importance of a positive attitude by delivering directions to your child with a smile and polite language.

 School-age children are ready to take on larger challenges related to respect and gratitude.
-Teach your children to thank other adults, such as their friends’ parents, for having them over or for inviting them to a meal.
-Teach them to look people in the eye when speaking to them and to answer their questions politely.
-Teach your children to introduce themselves when they meet a new person, address others by their name, and when an adult asks them to do something, do it without grumbling.
-Teach them to respect the belongings and privacy of others, and to sit through presentations by others quietly, showing attentiveness.
+You and your co-parent can start teaching your children to thank other adults, such as their friends’ parents, for having them over or inviting them to a meal.
+This is an appropriate age to teach your children to look people in the eye when speaking to them and answer their questions politely.
+You can also show your kids how to introduce themselves when they meet a new person, teach them to address others by name, and instill the importance of respecting the belongings and privacy of others.

-Ask anyone who has ever had a teenager, you’ll have to reinforce the basic rules you have been teaching since toddlerhood, a lot, at this stage.
-Continue modeling good behavior for your teenager and reinforcing the basics of what you expect.
-Additionally, take advantage of opportunities to get your teen out of their comfort zone and into the community-at-large.
-Volunteer opportunities are a great way for your teen to gain perspective and continue to learn empathy toward others.
+When your child enters their teenage years, you and your co-parent must continue modeling good behavior and reinforcing the basics of what you expect.
+Additionally, you should take advantage of opportunities to get your teen out of their comfort zone and into the community.
+Volunteer opportunities are a great way for your teen to gain perspective and continue to learn empathy towards others.